 RI divorce residency requirement

 If the Plaintiff is not able to meet the required residency and domiciliary requirements then the Plaintiff’s divorce in RI may be premised on their husband’s or wife’s residency for one year next prior to the filing of the divorce complaint.
-A Plaintiff could move out of town the next day, to a different state or country, and still obtain a divorce in Rhode Island so long as they met the residency requirements on the date of filing.
+A Plaintiff could move out of town the next day, to a different state or country, and still obtain a divorce in Rhode Island so long as the residency requirements were fulfilled on the date of filing.

 Rogers v Rogers